kobbyga/Time-Series-Market-Analysis/README.md

 This project addresses two related empirical questions:

-1. **Forecasting:** Which model — a differenced VAR (DVAR) or univariate ARIMA — produces more accurate out-of-sample forecasts for exchange rate and price dynamics?
+1. **Forecasting:** Which model (a differenced VAR (DVAR) or univariate ARIMA) produces more accurate out of sample forecasts for exchange rate and price dynamics?
 2. **Term Structure:** Do US Treasury yield spreads exhibit stationarity, and what does this imply for the Expectations Hypothesis (EH) of the yield curve?

 ---